DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Dynamic Dataset Benchmark Comparison

+For a fair comparison, we also train a K-Planes every 150 frames.
+We train each K-Planes for 90000 iterations.
+Similar to the MixVoxels, K-Planes is also more temporally consistent.
+This is especially obvious in Chess and Put Fruit of Figure~\ref{fig:tmp_inc}.
+K-Planes sometimes fails to reconstruct static parts and tends to generate many floaters, especially for objects with slow motion such as Music Box.
+Additionally, it misses the fine-grained details of the knitted crochet in Figure~\ref{fig:fail_exp}.
+This could be the result of overfitting and contamination from the dynamic planes due to weaker decomposition.
+For each time step, the average training time is 47.59 seconds with a standard deviation of 5.13 seconds.
+Although the training time of K-Planes is faster than PF I-NGP and MixVoxels without considering standard deviation, K-Planes shows the slowest rendering speed among them.

-\parahead{Dynamic Object Results} \Cref{tab:dynamic_benchmark_object_interaction} shows quantitative results of dynamic objects and interactions separately.
-Both Per-frame I-NGP and MixVoxels perform better when trained with dynamic objects.
+\Cref{tab:dynamic_benchmark_object_interaction} separately shows quantitative results of dynamic objects, interactions, and long-duration sequences.
+PF I-NGP, MixVoxels, and K-Planes perform better with dynamic objects than interactions.
 One reason is that models trained on dynamic objects do not need to handle occlusion caused by the hands.
-The performance gap of Per-frame I-NGP is 2.73 dB, while the performance gap of MixVoxels is 1.82 dB.
-The performance gap between dynamic objects and interactions is more obvious with Per-frame I-NGP because it does not utilize temporal information and, therefore, cannot handle occlusion well.
+Another reason is that hand motion is more complex.
+The PSNR gap of PF I-NGP is 2.73 dB, the PSNR gap of MixVoxels is 1.98 dB, and the PSNR gap of K-Planes is 0.44 dB.
+The performance gap between dynamic objects and interactions is more obvious with PF I-NGP because it does not utilize temporal information and, therefore, cannot handle occlusion well.
+A similar situation happens to PF I-NGP when comparing dynamic objects with long-duration sequences.
+However, this situation does not occur with MixVoxels when comparing dynamic objects with long-duration sequences, which also capture hand-object interaction scenes but longer.
+This is because the scenes of long-duration sequences often contain a large portion of static parts, such as the chessboard in the Chess Long (see \Cref{fig:long_chess}).
+MixVoxels can largely benefit from this kind of sequence because the independent static branch of the MixVoxels can handle static parts smoothly across frames.
+Interestingly, this allows MixVoxels to outperform PF I-NGP, which is less temporally smooth across these frames (see \Cref{fig:tmp_inc}).
+Unlike PF I-NGP and MixVoxels, the performance of K-Planes is robust across three types because of the relatively soft static dynamic decomposition.

+\parahead{Dynamic Object Results} \Cref{tab:dynamic_benchmark_motion} shows the performance of PF I-NGP, MixVoxels, and K-Planes in different motion types.
+We manually classified the 21 dynamic object sequences into five overlapping categories: slow, fast, detailed, repetitive, and random (\Cref{tab:dynamic_object_types}).
+Although PF I-NGP does not consider motion, it serves as a baseline for dynamic models by fitting each frame separately.